BilsonTan/airlab-technical-challenge-frontend/README.md

    A well designed API is important.
 Do note your design considerations for discussion during the interview.

-2. Implement a web application using Typescript (Javascript is NOT acceptable), React and a geospatial visualization library (e.g. DeckGL, OpenLayer, Leaflet, Cesium) to provide an interactive visualization of the trajectories.
-[DONE]
+2. Implement a web application using Typescript (Javascript is NOT acceptable), React and a geospatial visualization library (e.g. DeckGL, OpenLayer, Leaflet, Cesium) to provide an interactive visualization of the trajectories. `IMPLEMENTED`

    Basic requirements for the visualization: